milesmanley/zel-gitian/README.md

 --------------------------------

 Load your ssh key (for pushing signatures to github) into ssh-agent.
-The approach here is to allow programs in the zcash-build VM to connect to ssh-agent to perform operations with the private key.
+The approach here is to allow programs in the zelcash-build VM to connect to ssh-agent to perform operations with the private key.
 This way, we don't need to copy ssh keys into the VM.

 If you don't already have an ssh-agent running you may need to start one.
 For example, you might be